Keratoacanthoma

 Overview

 Keratoacanthoma is characterized by rapid growth over a few weeks to months, followed by spontaneous resolution over 4-6 months in most cases.
 Keratoacanthoma may progress rarely to invasive or metastatic carcinoma.
-Whether these cases were SCC or keratoacanthoma, the reports highlight the difficulty of distinctly classifying individual cases.
+Whether such cases were initially SCC or keratoacanthoma, the reports highlight the difficulty of distinctly classifying individual cases.
 [6, 7, 8, 9]

 The image below depicts keratoacanthoma of the left forehead.